gvwilson/thirdbit/src/fiction/cherne/index.md

 which takes its name from the flame-red stone it is made from.
 Outlaws are safe within its walls, though men have been known to camp outside the fortress's great gates for years waiting for someone who has wronged them to emerge.
-Traders from the Regimental Kingdoms, Uws, Praczedt, and occasionally Thind use it as a staging post and for warehousing.
+Traders from the Ninety Kingdoms, Uws, Praczedt, and occasionally Thind use it as a staging post and for warehousing.

 The Ghost Fog Valley, which lies at the geographical center of Cherne, is a much stranger place.
 People can step into one another's dreams there, or wash their faces in starlight, or be torn to pieces by their own shadows.
-Ealx and Heot, the founders of the Regimental Kingdoms, led their troops through the valley in YS 302 in order to throw the hero Uws off their trail; two hundred years later, a young Darpani walked into the valley with a club foot, and walked out with a voice that enabled him to conquer Thind.
+Ealx and Heot, the founders of the Ninety Kingdoms, led their troops through the valley in YS 302 in order to throw the hero Uws off their trail; two hundred years later, a young Darpani walked into the valley with a club foot, and walked out with a voice that enabled him to conquer Thind.
 Today, the Black Sun tribe guard the